benelliott111/Restaurant-Search/README.md

             [x] Concept: We wanted to create a database of restaurant menu items and provide curated links to recipes one could make at home and vice versa.

-            [x] Process: We created a database in MySQL and deployed it through Heroku.com.
+            [x] Process: We created a database in MySQL and deployed it through Heroku.com, using Handlebars, Node, Express and Sequelize to support it all.

             [x] Demo: We will demo it live.